neulab/xnmt/docs/experiment_config_files.rst

 Config files vs. saved model files
 ----------------------------------
-Saved model files are written out in the exact same YAML format as the config files (with the addition of some .data directories that contain DyNet weights).
+Saved model files are written out in the exact same YAML format as the config files (with the addition of some .data directories that contain trained network weights).
 This means that it is possible to specify a saved model as the configuration file.
 There is one subtle difference: In a config file, placeholders such as ``{EXP_DIR}`` are resolved based on the current context, which will be different when directly specifying the saved model file as config file.
 For this purpose a ``--resume`` option exists that